 | Mythic | Red-Gold | 30% | 10 | 100% |

-A Mythic Strength rune at level 10 gives a monster +100% attack damage.
-Stack three of those on an attacker like Raging Sir Lance and you are looking at +300% attack — enough to one-shot most non-tank monsters.
+A Mythic Strength rune at level 10 gives +100% attack damage.
+Stack three on an attacker like Raging Sir Lance and you’re at +300% attack — enough to one-shot most non-tanks.

 How Many Rune Slots Does a Monster Have?